santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Tutorials/Tutorial 4.md

 >
 > - b.
 An argument with premises that are _all_ false.
 >
-> - c.
-An argument with all premises true and a false conclusion.
+> - ** c.
+An argument with all premises true and a false conclusion.**
 >
 > - d.
 An argument with all premises false and a true conclusion.
 >
 >
-> 2. Describe in your own words the difference between a **valid** argument and a **sound** argument.
+> 1. Describe in your own words the difference between a **valid** argument and a **sound** argument.
+>
+> A valid argument exists when a conclusion MUST be true when all premises are true.
+I.e. there exists no scenario where the conclusion is false if the premises are true.
+A sound argument is a valid argument where all the premises are true too.
 >

 > [!example] Method of Counterexample - Questions